Navajo Nation reports 3 more COVID-19 deaths

 Associated Press

-WINDOW ROCK, Ariz. — The Navajo Nation is continuing on a downward trend in the number of daily coronavirus cases.
+WINDOW ROCK, Ariz. — The Navajo Nation on Wednesday reported 20 new COVID-19 cases with three additional deaths.

-Tribal health officials on Saturday evening reported seven new cases of COVID-19, down significantly from around the holidays.
-The latest numbers bring the total to 29,719 cases since the pandemic began.
+The latest figures from tribal health officials bring the total number of COVID-19 cases to 29,794 cases since the pandemic began.
+The death toll now is 1,187.

-Three additional deaths also were reported Saturday, bringing the total to 1,168.

 A daily curfew from 9 a.m. to 5 a.m. and a mask mandate remain in effect for residents of the vast reservation that covers parts of Arizona, New Mexico and Utah to prevent the spread of the virus.

-Tribal health officials say more than 16,050 people have recovered from COVID-19.
+Tribal health officials said more than 16,000 people have recovered from COVID-19.